jnaidu/IoTGitBook/obtaining_oauth_20_token.md

 This token is then used to access the Covisint Platform API you want to access.

 In application-only authentication flow, client application accesses resources on a server without user involvement.
-The 3rd party app simply presents its client ID and client secret in an encoded format, and if they are valid, Authorization server returns an access token (also called bearer tokens).
+The third-party app simply presents its client ID and client secret in an encoded format, and if they are valid, Authorization server returns an access token (also called bearer tokens).

 ## 3. Use the Access Token to Access a Covisint API
 Bearer token is passed in Authorization headers and acts as a pre-requisite to invoke any Covisint API.